Minimal Lagrangian connections on compact surfaces: Introduction

-As usual, $\ov{\partial}$ denotes the ``del-bar'' operator with respect to the integrable almost complex structure $J$ induced on $\Sigma$ by $[g]$ and the orientation, $\star_g$, $\delta_g$ and $K_g$ denote the Hodge-star, co-differential and Gauss curvature with respect to $g$.
-Finally, $|C|_g$ denotes the pointwise tensor norm of $C$ with respect to the Hermitian metric induced by $g$ on the third power of the canonical bundle of $\Sigma$.
+As usual, $\i=\sqrt{-1}$, $\ov{\partial}$ denotes the ``del-bar'' operator with respect to the integrable almost complex structure $J$ induced on $\Sigma$ by $[g]$ and the orientation, $\star_g$, $\delta_g$ and $K_g$ denote the Hodge-star, co-differential and Gauss curvature with respect to $g$, respectively.
+Recall that $|C|_g$ denotes the point-wise tensor norm of $C$ with respect to the Hermitian metric induced by $g$ on the third power of the canonical bundle of $\Sigma$.
+As a consequence, we use a result of Labourie~\cite{MR2402597} to prove that if $\nabla$ is a spacelike minimal Lagrangian connection on a compact oriented surface $\Sigma$ defining a flat projective structure $\mathfrak{p}(\nabla)$, then $(\Sigma,\mathfrak{p})$ is a properly convex projective surface.
+Moreover, the zero-section is a totally geodesic submanifold of $(T^*\Sigma,h_{\nabla})$ if and only if $\nabla$ is the Levi-Civita connection of a hyperbolic metric.

-Moreover, we show that a minimal Lagrangian connection defines a flat projective structure if and only if $\beta$ vanishes identically.
-Of course, in the projectively flat case the above equations are well-known.
-The first equation is known as Wang's equation in the affine sphere literature.
-In~\cite{MR1178538}, Wang related its solutions to certain affine spheres, see in particular~\cite{MR2743442} for a nice survey.
-Moreover, Labourie~\cite{MR2402597} (see also~\cite{arXiv:1002.1767}) interpreted the first two equations as an instance of Hitchin's Higgs bundle equations~\cite{MR887284}.
-It appears likely that in the case with $\beta\neq 0$ the above triple of equations still admits an interpretation as `Higgs bundle equations` with a non-holomorphic Higgs field as well as an interpretation in terms of affine differential geometry, but we do not investigate this here.
+We also show that a minimal Lagrangian connection defines a flat projective structure if and only if $\beta$ vanishes identically.
+In particular, we recover Wang's equation~\eqref{eq:wang} in the projectively flat case.
+In the projectively flat case Labourie~\cite{MR2402597} interpreted the first two equations as an instance of Hitchin's Higgs bundle equations~\cite{MR887284}.
+In the case with $\beta\neq 0$ the above triple of equations falls into the general framework of~\textit{symplectic vortex equations}~\cite{MR1959059} (see also~\cite{MR1086749}).
+Furthermore, it appears likely that the above equations also admit an interpretation in terms of affine differential geometry, but this will be addressed elsewhere.

-Note that the last two of the equations~\eqref{eq:mainintro} say that the cubic differential $C$ is~\textit{conformally holomorphic}, that is, locally there exists a (real-valued) function $r$ so that $\e^{2r}C$ is holomorphic.
-As a consequence of this on can show that the only examples of minimal Lagrangian connections on the $2$-sphere $S^2$ are Levi-Civita connections of metrics of positive Gauss curvature.
+The last two of the equations~\eqref{eq:mainintro} say that locally there exists a (real-valued) function $r$ so that $\e^{-2r}C$ is holomorphic.
+As a consequence of this we show that the only examples of minimal Lagrangian connections on the $2$-sphere are Levi-Civita connections of metrics of positive Gauss curvature.